jessamynsmith/twitterbot/README.rst

     $ ./bin/runner.py reply_to_mentions  # Check twitter stream for mentions, and reply
     $ ./bin/runner.py post_message       # Post a message to twitter

+### Validating The Project Locally

+The CircleCI build can be validated locally, using the CircleCI CLI and docker.

+First, install `Docker Desktop`_

+Then, install the CircleCI CLI, e.g. using homebrew on OSX:

+    brew install circleci

+Then, you can validate it by running this command in the terminal:

+    circleci config validate

+Once you know your config is valid, you can test it.
+The CLI allows you to run a single job from CircleCI on your desktop using docker:

+    circleci local execute --job build

+For more information, see the [CircleCI docs](https://circleci.com/docs/2.0/local-cli/#validate-a-circleci-config)

 .. |Build Status| image:: https://img.shields.io/circleci/project/github/jessamynsmith/twitterbot.svg
    :target: https://circleci.com/gh/jessamynsmith/twitterbot
    :alt: Build status